daniel-lerch/korga/README.md

 Contributions are highly welcome.
 Please open an issue before implementing a feature to discuss your plans.

-Korga's source code is split into the backend (located in `server`) and the frontend (located in `webapp`).
+Mailist's source code is split into the backend (located in `server`) and the frontend (located in `webapp`).
 The following instructions are written for Windows but generally also apply to Linux development setups.

 ### Backend

-- Visual Studio 2022
+- Visual Studio 2026
-- .NET SDK 8.0
+- .NET SDK 10.0
 - EF Core CLI Tools _(e.g. `dotnet tool install -g dotnet-ef`)_
 - MySQL or MariaDB _(e.g. from [PSModules](https://github.com/daniel-lerch/psmodules))_

 ### Frontend

 - Visual Studio Code
 - Vue Language Features (Volar) Extension
-- NodeJS 22 LTS
+- NodeJS 24 LTS

 During development the frontend running on the Vue CLI development server will use _http://localhost:10501_ as API endpoint.
 That means the backend can be running in Visual Studio with Debugger attached.

 If you just want to work on the frontend you can also use a public test server by creating a file `webapp/.env.development.local`

 ```env
 VITE_API_ORIGIN=https://lerchen.net
 VITE_API_BASE_PATH=/korga/
 ```

 Then you don't have to setup a database server and the ASP.NET Core backend.